Ania Ostrowska interviews the filmmakers behind “To see you again”, a heartbreaking documentary about an uncovered abuse of power

 The documentary accompanies the women as they train in forensic expertise and dig up bodies of the disappeared, meticulously describing what they found.
 Their revelation is a chilling reality; Mexican authorities are involved in the disappearances of many people through negligence, omission, laziness and complicity.

 Since 2017, only thirteen bodies have been returned to their families.
 Dozens remain unidentified, while many more are still buried in the Jojutla grave, the one pictured in the film.
 Mothers and other family members of disappeared loved ones search tirelessly, hoping to see them again, even if they have to dig them up from a hidden grave.

 Contributing editor Ania Ostrowska interviewed Carolina Corral and Merle Ilina.
 Check out the interview below as the filmmakers discuss their experience making the film but also the impact campaign accompanying it: what they hope to achieve in Mexico and internationally.

 You can watch the documentary for free as part of Screening Rights Film Festival, streaming 22-25 October.
 The filmmakers and their subjects will be present for a Q&A session.

 Image courtesy of Screening Rights Film Festival.

 1. A Mexican woman wears a face mask with the writing “Dónde Están?”
 (Spanish for “Where are they?”).
-She has red eyes.
-She seems to have recently cried.
+Her brown eyes appear to be red from crying.
 She stands against a green field in the background.